Homotopy theory of curved operads and curved algebras: Model category structures

 The coproduct of two operads can be computed explicitly and is a quotient of the free operad on the direct sum of the two underlying $\sS$-modules of the operads (see the proof of Theorem 1.13 in \cite{GetzlerJones}).
 The graded functor $\Gr$ therefore preserves the coproduct of two operads.
 We get

 We get, using the fact that $\ringK$ is a field of characteristic $0$ and the arguments given in \cite[Theorem 3.2]{Hinich03}, that the map $\Gr(U(j))$ is a quasi-isomorphism. \end{proof}

 We conclude this section by computing the cofibrant objects in the model category of complete curved operads.
+We say until the end of this section that a curved operad $\Oo$ is \emph{cofibrant} when the unique morphism of curved operads $\free (\vartheta I) \to \Oo$ is a cofibration.
 We recall that the notion of quasi-free complete curved operad is given in Definition \ref{defi: quasi-free}.

 \begin{prop} A complete curved operad is cofibrant if and only if it is a retract of a quasi-free complete curved operad $\left(\free_+(S),\, d\right)/\left(\im\left( d^2-[\vartheta,\, -]\right)\right)$, where $S$ is a complete $\sS$-module endowed with an exhaustive filtration